High school students use time at home as an opportunity for personal growth

 Challenge Accepted! is a way for students to get rewarded for completing simple challenges they can do while at home, ranging from writing a letter to the elderly to touring museums online.
 Through the completion of these small goals, students earn points, which gives them the chance to win college scholarships.
 Hilda A. of Charlotte, North Carolina decided to participate in the program “because I have the time and opportunity to do almost anything, and with that, I decided to spend my time doing something fun that can also help me in my college career.”

-The challenges aren’t just helping the students stay occupied with the chance to win money.
-“I thought it would be really beneficial to me.
-I saw these goals that could benefit my day-to-day life and could enrich my mental state,” said Kelly Y., a high school student and aspiring engineer from New York City. “[One of my favorite challenges was] writing letters to the elderly.
+The challenges aren’t just providing the opportunity for college scholarships.
+“I thought [the challenges] would be really beneficial to me.
+I saw these as goals that could benefit my day-to-day life and could enrich my mental state,” said Kelly Y., a high school student and aspiring engineer from New York City. “[One of my favorite challenges was] writing letters to the elderly.
 My grandparents live with my family and it brought a lot into perspective.
 It made me think about how I can lift other people’s spirits and consider what legacy I want to leave,” she added.

 “We’ve been astounded by the dedication and engagement from teens,” said Ascend Co-founder Christine Nicodemus.
 “Students seem to be really interested in using this time to better themselves and to support their families and communities.
 They can recognize the impact their actions have on their own mental and emotional health, and it’s been an honor for our team to aid them in that process.”

-Hilda from North Carolina reflected that sentiment in describing her own time at home: “The time at home so far has been a little challenging.
-[In addition to my own work,] I help my nieces and nephews with homework…My favorite challenge was writing a letter to my future self because… it was nice to reflect on what I’ve already accomplished and what I want to do in the future: who I am and who I want to become.”
+Hilda from North Carolina reflected that sentiment in describing her own time at home: “It has been a little challenging.
+I help my nieces and nephews with homework…My favorite challenge was writing a letter to my future self because it was nice to reflect on what I’ve already accomplished and what I want to do in the future: who I am and who I want to become.”